Design Notes

 - Spice rack: when you cook, it is tiring to have to constantly walk around the kitchen looking for that one additional spice before you can finish that meal, not to mention having to wipe your hands before opening the numerous cabinet doors to find what you are looking for and having the spices all neatly tucked away in a simple roll-out cabinet or in a shelf tucked neatly beside the stove.

 - Baking: cookie sheets, rolling pins, mixing bowls, and cake pans can all be stored together in one area.
-A tray divider is an excellent addition to the lower cabinet while storing the remaining items in an upper cabinet.
+A tray divider is an excellent addition to the lower cabinet, allowing for the storage of remaining items in an upper cabinet.
 Locate both near the oven, and baking will be much easier.

 - Cooking: pots and pans should be located near the stove and sink to make filling and washing easier.
 The less distance that is needed to transport a full pot to the stove, the less mess is likely to happen.

-Each station serves a purpose and allows more than one person to be in the kitchen at the same time meaning more can get done in the same amount of time.
+Each station serves a purpose and allows more than one person to be in the kitchen at the same time, which allows more to be accomplished in the same amount of time.